 With more time spent at home due to COVID-19 restrictions, I worked on a MI5 cryptography challenge called Can You Solve This Puzzle.
 The premise is that simply given an image (below), can we identify the hidden message?

-Typically with image-based challenges, the solution usually revolves around finding the right steganography encryption technique(s) like the LSB obfuscation.
-So to get some hint, I poked into its exif for some reconnaissance:
+With image-based challenges, the solution usually revolves around finding the right steganography encryption technique(s) like the LSB obfuscation.
+To get some hint, I poked into its exif metadata for some reconnaissance.

 Which was very lucky because

 As I read, numbers I see.
 'Twould be a shame not to count this art among the great texts of our time

 Sadly I hit a dead end for a while as I looked into its color spectrum, pixel distributions, negatives, decoder scans, etc. Having already tried the common decoding techniques to no avail, I decided to change my strategy and start observing the physical characteristics of the puzzle itself.

 Striped patterns stretching from top to bottom, left to right.
 This gave me an idea that it was somewhat boolean.